tammo-v/astro-platform-starter/src/pages/foundation.md

 ---

-Symbolic Computing is a computational execution system that operates using Adaptive Symbolic Notation (ASN).
-It performs operations directly on mathematical objects — such as numbers, functions, expressions, and matrices — represented in symbolic form.
-Rather than evaluating expressions early into floating-point values, the system transforms, groups, tags, and dispatches them based on their compositional structure.
-It is designed to support extensive workloads and complex pipelines — including applications in artificial intelligence, cryptography, simulation, and symbolic audio.
+Symbolic Computing is a computational execution system built on Adaptive Symbolic Notation (ASN).
+It performs operations directly on mathematical objects, keeping them in symbolic form throughout execution.
+Instead of converting expressions into floating-point values early, the system operates on their internal composition.
+It is designed for large-scale workloads and complex pipelines, with applications in artificial intelligence, cryptography, simulation, and symbolic audio.

 The next three examples show how symbolic computing improves performance and scalability — from rational operations, to encryption pipelines, to matrix workloads.